AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/edit-fields.md

 ---
-title: Edit fields in Adobe Maestro
+title: Edit fields
-description: In Adobe Maestro, you can edit custom fields for each kind of operational record type or taxonomy.
+description: In Adobe Maestro, you can edit the field settings for fields that are already created.
 hidefromtoc: yes
 hide: yes
 ---

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->

-# Edit fields in Adobe Maestro
+# Edit fields

 You can edit the field settings for fields that are already created.

-For information about creating Adobe Maestro fields, see [Create Mestro fields](../architecture-and-fields/create-fields.md).
+For information about creating Adobe Maestro fields, see [Create fields](../architecture-and-fields/create-fields.md).

 This article describes how you can edit the settings for Maestro fields.
 For information about editing field values for Maestro records, see [Edit records](../maestro/edit-records.md).

-Consider the following when editing fields:
+## Considerations about editing field information

 * You can edit fields that you created or fields created by other users. <!--this will change with access levels/ permissions-->
 * You can edit a field in the record type table.
-You cannot edit a field from the Details page of a record.
 * You cannot edit the Field type, after the field is saved.
 * You cannot deselect the Allow negative numbers setting that was previously selected, for a Number, Percentage, or Currency field if there are already negative values stored on the records it is attached to.
 <!--this is not true yet; one piece of it is true and I added it as the bullet above: